Josdelsan/Proteus/README.md

 PROTEUS is executed via `python3 -m proteus` from the top-level application directory.
 Tests can be executed via `pytest` from the top-level application directory.

+Installation and execution can be performed using the `proteus.bat`script in Windows.